davidmalcolm/texi2rst/output/options-that-control-optimization.rst

   ``void*`` or a ``double``.
 A character type may alias any other type.

+  .. _type-punning:
-  Type-punningPay special attention to code like this:
+  Pay special attention to code like this:

   .. code-block:: c++